Extending TESS flare frequency distributions with CHEOPS: Power-law versus lognormal: Results

-When considering per-mission FFDs, the power-law distribution generally provides a better fit, although statistical uncertainty is high for CHEOPS due to the small sample size, with $p$-values above 0.05).
-For the combined distributions based on ED, a simple power law also provides the best fit, again with a $p$ value slightly higher than 0.05.
-In contrast, combined distributions based on bolometric energy are better described by a lognormal distribution.
-However, a truncated power law with a slope change at $10^{33}$ erg (roughly the lower limit of typical superflares \citet{Howard_2018}) provides an even better fit, consistent with the results of \cite{Davenport_2014}, although the associated value of $p$ remains above 0.05.
-A possible deviation is still observed at energies above $10^{35}$ erg, which may reflect either the limited TESS observing time, insufficient to accurately capture the occurrence of these extreme events, or a genuine change in flare physics at the highest energies.
+For per-mission FFDs, the power-law distribution generally provides a better fit for the ED-based distributions, while the lognormal distributions give a better description of the $E_{bol}$ distributions, with the exception of the corrected CHEOPS sample.
+For the combined ED-based distributions, a power law also provides the best fit, although the associated $p$ value exceeds 0.05 for the observed sample.
+In contrast, the combined distributions based on bolometric energy are better described by a lognormal distribution, though in this case the associated $p$ value also exceeds 0.05 for the corrected sample.
+However, a truncated power law provides an even better fit, consistent with the results of \cite{Davenport_2014}, although the associated value of $p$ remains above 0.05.
+The corresponding truncation energy is estimated to be $1.8 \times 10^{35}$ erg, which may reflect either the limited TESS observing baseline, insufficient to accurately sample the rarest, highest-energy events, or a genuine change in flare physics at the highest energies.